 The Offer should specify any moveable items included in the sale.
 Heritable fixtures and fixtures are items of a moveable character that have become "heritable" by attachment to the Property and have therefore become part of it.
 Oil in a storage tank and gas remaining in a cylinder are included.

 Some moveables are included by reference to sales particulars or adverts.
 Others (notably carpets and floor coverings, blinds, curtain rails and runners but not curtains) are included under item 1.1.4.

-Note that integral or encased kitchen appliances are included but not freestanding ones.
-Recently added are TV wall brackets, smart thermostats, sound systems, and car charging points,
+1.1.4 Note that integral or encased kitchen appliances are included but not freestanding ones.
+This list changes regularly so it should be checked carefully as it may have changed since the last time you purchased or sold.
+Recent additions are smoke alarms, CO alarms and heat sensors.